Santé Bar

 Bar in Portland, Oregon, U.S.

-Santé Bar is an LGBTQ-friendly bar in Portland, Oregon.
+Santé Bar was an LGBTQ-friendly bar in Portland, Oregon, United States.

 Description

-Santé Bar is an LGBTQ-friendly bar along the North Park Blocks in northwest Portland's Pearl District.
-The business is owned by Veronique Lafont, a queer Black woman.
-Eater Portlands Brooke Jackson-Glidden said the bar is "known for its highballs and pretty cocktails served in coupes, ideal for a sunny day".
+Santé Bar was an LGBTQ-friendly bar along the North Park Blocks in northwest Portland's Pearl District.
+The business was owned by Veronique Lafont, a queer Black woman.
+Eater Portlands Brooke Jackson-Glidden said the bar was "known for its highballs and pretty cocktails served in coupes, ideal for a sunny day".

-In a 2021 overview of the city's "wildest" gay bars, she and Conner Reed described Santé as a "narrow, elegant space" with "solid" drinks, and the website's Alex Frane called the bar "cozy and low-key" in his list of "essential Portland cocktail bars where you can sip something exceptional".
-In 2020, he described Santé as an LGBTQ bar with "elegant" cocktails.
+In a 2021 overview of the city's "wildest" gay bars, she and Conner Reed described Santé as a "narrow, elegant space" with "solid" drinks, and the website's Alex Frane called the bar "cozy and low-key" in a list of "essential Portland cocktail bars where you can sip something exceptional".
+In 2020, Frane described Santé as an LGBTQ bar with "elegant" cocktails.

 In his 2019 overview of the city's "best in LGBTQ+ nightlife, bars, parties, comedy, and more", the Portland Mercurys Andrew Jankowski described Santé as a piano bar "serving cocktails, live jazz, TV musical viewing parties, and open mics with everything from storytelling and poetry to live, music".